**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 “Why Your Project’s Timeline Needs More Disco (Or How I Learned to Stop Worrying and Love Deadlines)”

-Conceive your deadlines set to the beat of a 70s disco hit—because that’s exactly what Sarah, a project manager stuck in a endless state of productivity limbo, did.
+Conceive your deadlines set to the beat of a 70s disco hit—because that’s exactly what Sarah, a project manager stuck in a perpetual state of productivity limbo, did.
 Bringing dance breaks into timelines, Sarah’s oh-so-serious team suddenly found themselves meeting deadlines with the timing of a legendary John Travolta pose.
 Sometimes, moves on the dance floor translate beautifully to the boardroom.

 “`